ankumar/distributed/README.md

 * Development process needs to be distributed and decoupled just like our software

 # End User Applications
+* Designing Modularity & Interfaces
+* Decomposing an Application into Services & APIs

 1. IoT
 2. Mobile
 3. Web